kehers/kehers.github.com/_posts/2020-02-18-mining-my-mailbox-for-top-email-service-providers.markdown

 Received: from mail132-5.atl131.mandrillapp.com ~
 ```

 The `received` headers seem the most accurate place to get the provider but it poses its challenges.
-The `received` headers are structured in different ways depending on how the mail is sent.
+They are structured in different ways depending on how the mail is sent.
 After reviewing a couple of headers in Yahoo mail, I was able to find a pattern to match the provider.
 (Not 100% accurate).

 1. For more than one `received` header, match `by *` of the second `received` header.
-2. If that doesn’t exist or does not have a host address or there is just one `received` header, then match the `(EHLO *)` of the first `received` header.
+2. If that doesn’t exist or does not have a host address or there is just one `received` header, then match `(EHLO *)` in the first `received` header.

 Now we can rewrite our script to use `received` headers.
 To be able to easily extract this, I will be bringing in [Mailparser](https://github.com/nodemailer/mailparser).